amphp/amp/README.md

 ## Managing Concurrency

-The biggest problem with concurrent task execution is our small brains.
-Period.
-Human beings simply do not think asynchronously or in parallel.
-We're really good at doing one thing at a time, and the world around us generally fits this model.
-So if we wish to do more than one thing at a time in our code we basically have two options:
+The biggest difficulty with concurrent processing is humans; we simply don't think asynchronously or in parallel.
+Instead, we're really good at doing one thing at a time -- in order -- and the world around us generally fits this model.
+So to effectively design for concurrent processing in our code we have a couple of options:

-1. Get smarter (not particularly feasible in the near term);
+1. Get smarter (not particularly feasible), or ...
 2. Develop abstractions to make concurrent tasks feel synchronous so we can reason about them.

 #### Promises

-The basic unit of concurrency in Amp is the `Amp\Promise`.
-These objects should be thought of as a "placeholder" for a value that isn't ready yet.
-By using placeholders we're able to reason about the results of concurrent operations that may or not have resolved.
+Amp's basic concurrency abstraction is the `Amp\Promise`.
+These objects should be thought of as "placeholders" for values or tasks that aren't yet complete.
+By using placeholders we're able to reason about the results of concurrent operations as if they were simple variables.

-> **IMPORTANT:** `Amp\Promise` does *not* follow the "Thenables" abstraction common in javascript
+> **IMPORTANT:** `Amp\Promise` does *not* conform to the "Thenables" abstraction common in javascript
 > promise implementations.
 It is this author's opinion that chaining .then() calls is no better at
 > avoiding callback hell than other methods.
 In particular, Amp utilizes generators to accomplish
 > the same thing in a more performant way while exposing a more natural error handling mechanism.

-The `Amp\Promise` interface exposes three simple methods for dealing with the eventual result of a placeholder value:
+In its simplest form the `Amp\Promise` simply aggregates callbacks for dealing with computational results once they eventually complete.
+While most code will not interact with this API directly thanks to the magic of [Generators](#generators), let's take a quick look at the three simple API methods exposed on `Amp\Promise` implementations:

 | Method                | Callback Signature                                |